-The competitors at this event will include children; therefore, all medical personnel should have a current disclosure check (i.e. DBS, PVG or Access NI).
+The competitors at this event will include children; therefore, all medical personnel should have a current disclosure check (i.e. DBS, PVG or Access NI) including a check of the barred list.
 These should be made available to the organiser, if requested.